 (Photo courtesy of NetPS Plant Finder)

 Clusters of pale yellow and white blooms with light pink blotches cover this elegant variety in mid-spring; leaves bronze in winter; a unique choice along borders or as an accent plant; needs highly acidic and organic soil that is well drained

 Mary Fleming Rhododendron is covered in stunning clusters of lightly-scented white trumpet-shaped flowers with buttery yellow overtones and a shell pink blotch at the ends of the branches in mid spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The small narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Mary Fleming Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Mary Fleming Rhododendron is recommended for the following landscape applications;

 - Mass Planting

 Mary Fleming Rhododendron will grow to be about 5 feet tall at maturity, with a spread of 6 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.